newfold-labs/wp-module-tasks/README.md

 height="42" />
 </a> -->

-# WordPress Maestro Module
+# WordPress Tasks Module

-Maestro Newfold module for WordPress
+A task system for processing asynchronous tasks with wordpress, the tasks could be one-off long running tasks or periodic tasks.

 ## Installation